yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 ## Hardware and software section

-As promised last month, we’ll talk about frame generation, and the new tools available to take advantage of it on yuzu.
+As promised last month, we’ll talk about frame generation, and the new tools available to take advantage of it in yuzu.
 But first, one last HDR example for NVIDIA users.

 ### NVIDIA TrueHDR

 With the 551.XX series of drivers, NVIDIA introduced the option to auto-generate an HDR output for any video displayed on a Chromium-based browser (Google Chrome, Microsoft Edge, Brave, etc).
-It didn’t take long for the community to come up with plug-ins to take advantage of this change on [local video players](https://github.com/emoose/VideoRenderer/releases), but that’s not the only application outside NVIDIA’s official intended use.
+It didn’t take long for the community to come up with plug-ins to take advantage of this change in [local video players](https://github.com/emoose/VideoRenderer/releases), but that’s not the only application outside NVIDIA’s official intended use.

 Enter [NvTrueHDR](https://www.nexusmods.com/site/mods/781), an alternative to Windows AutoHDR and Special K HDR.
 Always fun to have more options to pick from!